sawsimeon/cv/docs/cv-details.md

 ## Selected Open-source Projects & Software

-- igfetchr — R package to fetch data from Instagram (CRAN): https://cran.r-project.org/web/packages/igfetchr/index.html
+- (igfetchr)[https://cran.r-project.org/web/packages/igfetchr/index.html] — R package to fetch data from Instagram (CRAN)
-  - Published on CRAN; includes data-fetching utilities and documentation for interacting with Instagram data in R.
+  - Published on CRAN; includes data-fetching utilities and documentation for interacting with IG Markets data in R.

-- nearjsonrpc — NEAR Protocol JSON-RPC API documentation and examples: https://sawsimeon.github.io/nearjsonrpc/
+- (nearjsonrpc)[https://sawsimeon.github.io/nearjsonrpc/] — NEAR Protocol JSON-RPC API documentation and examples.
   - Documentation and example requests for interacting with the NEAR blockchain via its JSON-RPC interface.

-- qsar — Rust crate for QSAR tools and molecular descriptors: https://docs.rs/qsar/0.0.2/qsar/index.html
+- (qsar)[https://docs.rs/qsar/0.0.2/qsar/index.html] — Rust crate for QSAR tools and molecular descriptors.
   - Rust library providing functionality related to quantitative structure–activity relationships and descriptor calculations.

-- cowr — R package (in development) to interact with Cow Protocol: https://github.com/sawsimeon/cowr
+- (cowr)[https://github.com/sawsimeon/cowr] — R package (in development) to interact with Cow Protocol.
   - Ongoing work to provide R bindings and helpers for interacting with the Cow Protocol ecosystem.

 ---